NullTale/VolFx/README.md

 ## Build in Effects

-VolFx was built to be highly configurable and most of the effects are powerful in their [combination](https://twitter.com/NullTale/status/1693158627442364490). <br>
+VolFx was built to be highly configurable and most of the effects are powerful in their [combination](https://twitter.com/NullTale/status/1693158627442364490) <br>
 There can be a number of custom `Blit` passes controlled via material for easy effect implementation(permanent effects).

+#### Extended Color Adjustments
-Extended Color Adjustments, with the curve you can adjust the range on which part of the image to apply Color Adjustement <br>
+With the curve you can adjust the range on which part of the image to apply Color Adjustement <br>
 Other option are classic exept the alpha channel that used to adjust alpha chennel to blend images properly <br>

 ![Adjustments](https://github.com/NullTale/VolFx/assets/1497430/af84b49d-22c3-47fd-a315-d4e8f7b35ac9)

+#### Extended Bloom
-Extended Bloom effect, threshold controlled by curve, color made with gradient(support blending) <br>
+Threshold controlled by curve, color made with gradient(support blending) <br>
-Also has some advanved options in effect passm like flickering, samples count and scuttering curve. <br>
+Also has some advanved options in effect pass like flickering, samples count and scuttering curve. <br>
 Basically extended remplementation of moust popular effect to process the images <br>

 ![Bloom](https://github.com/NullTale/VolFx/assets/1497430/12475cb3-ab40-4e89-a3ac-6730155ed075)

+#### Blur
-Just simple blur with radial and distortion options
+Just simple Blur with radial and distortion options

 ![Blur](https://github.com/NullTale/VolFx/assets/1497430/28b6a7ab-1eae-4053-8088-99a20cc9a6b3)

+#### GradientMap
-Colorization effect taken from pupular grathic editors [GradientMap](https://www.bcit.cc/cms/lib04/NJ03000372/Centricity/Domain/299/p6_howto_use_gradient_maps%2018.pdf) <br>
+Colorization effect taken from pupular graphic editors [GradientMap](https://www.bcit.cc/cms/lib04/NJ03000372/Centricity/Domain/299/p6_howto_use_gradient_maps%2018.pdf) <br>
 Very powerfull tool to colorize and adjust images, support masking and gradient blending at runtime <br>

 ![Gradient Map](https://github.com/NullTale/VolFx/assets/1497430/819c808c-9b79-4f6c-b618-fffda4c8cea2)